-In the lead up to the Victorian state election, set for 26 November, the parties are focused on the final stages of campaigning – with little capacity for much else.
+In the lead up to an election, the parties are focused on the final stages of campaigning – with little capacity for much else.
 Whilst politicians and staff are focused on the polls, the caretaker period is the ideal time to start preparing your future approach – so you are first in-line to engage with the new government.

 Develop a 'red book/blue book' approach